Delicately sweet and sour, acerola cherries are small-sized fruits of Caribbean origin.

-Botanically, Barbodos cherry belongs to Malpighiaceae family of shrubs native to Antilles, grow naturally in the wild in several parts of Central American, and Amazonian forests.
+Botanically, acerola cherry belongs to Malpighiaceae family of shrubs native to the Antilles and grows naturally in the wild in several parts of Central American, and Amazonian forests.
 Some of the common names are Barbados cherry, West-Indian cherry, Amazon cherry, etc.

 Scientific name: Malpighia emarginata.

 Acerola is an evergreen large-size bushy shrub that reaches about 8-18 feet in height.
 Its downy woody branches bear beautiful pink, lavender color flowers.
 Blooming occurs all along its leaf axils year-round.

 Fruits are small-sized berries about the size of table grapes that appear singly or in clusters along the entire length of their woody branches.

 They feature bright red color, round or oblate shape, with tri-lobes which are more obvious at their bottom.
 Each berry measures about 1.5 to 4 cm in diameter and weighs about 5-7 g.
 Inside, the pulp is juicy with a sweet and tart flavor and consists of three tiny winged edible seeds.
 Ripe berries are sweeter and juicier than immature, green-skinned ones.